A study to evaluate preventive treatments for talquetamab-related oral toxicity

 Background and study aims

-Relapsed or refractory multiple myeloma (MM) is a blood cancer that forms in a type of white blood cells (WBCs) called plasma cells.
-Drugs that activate T-cells (type of WBCs) to attack cancer cells may be an effective way to destroy them.
+Relapsed or refractory multiple myeloma (MM) is a blood cancer that forms in a type of white blood cells (WBC) called plasma cells.
+Drugs that activate T-cells (a type of WBC) to attack cancer cells may be an effective way to destroy them.
 Cancer is called relapsed if it comes back after treatment and is called ‘refractory’ if does not respond to treatment.
 Talquetamab (JNJ-64407564) binds to proteins called cluster of differentiation 3 (CD3) receptor, found on T-cells and G protein-coupled receptor family C group 5 member D (GPRC5D), found on myeloma cells.
 This activates the T-cells and leads to the killing of myeloma cells.
-In this study, researchers want to learn how preventive measures started before the first dose of talquetamab & continued throughout the treatment phase, may reduce the number, intensity, or length of time for oral taste changes incidents related to talquetamab compared to no preventive measures for oral taste changes.
-This study is aimed to assess preventive measures for the side effects of an approved myeloma therapy (talquetamab).
+In this study, researchers want to learn how preventive measures started before the first dose of talquetamab and continued throughout the treatment phase may reduce the number, intensity, or length of time for oral taste changes incidents related to talquetamab compared to no preventive measures for oral taste changes.
+This study aims to assess preventive measures for the side effects of an approved myeloma therapy (talquetamab).

 Who can participate?